 - Argument from experience (we just know we have free will)

 Response – But that doesn’t mean we are right.
 Consider Delgado’s experiment.
 He tweaks your brain causing you act, but you think you freely did that thing.

-- Universe is indeterministic – (not everything is predictable at the quantum level; there indeterminism appears to be part of reality.)
-Response – At micro level, the level of subatomic particles, this is true; but at the macro level, the level of your brain, this appears irrelevant.
+- The universe is indeterministic – (not everything is predictable at the quantum level; there indeterminism appears to be part of reality.)
+Response – At the micro level, the level of subatomic particles, this is true; but at the macro level, the level of your brain, this appears irrelevant.

 - We can’t predict our own acts (actions aren’t predictable in principle, and thus free)

 Response – Still, an ideal observer can predict your actions, determinism means predictable in principle or by an ideal observer.

 - Argument from accountability (we are accountable, and that implies free will)

 Response – But how do we know our belief in accountability is justified?
 Because it’s “natural” to believe in accountability doesn’t mean we should believe in it.